← Back to Blog

 1. On-Device vs. Cloud Processing

-If you're cancelling Robokiller partly because of data concerns, replacing it with another cloud-processing app doesn't solve the underlying issue.
+If cancelling Robokiller partly because of data concerns, replacing it with another cloud-processing app doesn't solve the underlying issue.
 Apps that process call data through their servers — even if they claim not to sell it — create a data collection footprint that exists regardless of their current policy.
-Look for apps that declare on-device processing in their Google Play Data Safety section.
+Look for apps that declare on-device processing in the Google Play Data Safety section.

 2. Proactive Blocking vs. Labeling